Eh? What was that you were saying? Of course you don’t ramble on like that boring old history teacher in high school.

 - Your font doesn’t contrast with its background.
 Why make it strenuous to read your content?

 Use a readable font and don’t let your readers drown in dreary blocks of text.
 Be generous with white space:

 - Frame your text with white space

 - Add extra white space around subheads

 - Interrupt your text with bullet points and numbered lists

-And do you know the best way to bore your readers to tears?
+And do you know the best complement to boring writing?
 Characterless, cliched photos make your content drab.
 Always use compelling images.

 11. You don’t self-edit to boost charisma

 Don’t worry about captivating your readers when you’re writing.
 Don’t interrupt your flow.
 Worry about being delightful, entertaining, and surprising only when editing.

 Follow these 6 steps to add life to drab, dull content: